uheerme/looset-landing/index.md

   media_alignment: Right
   content: It automatically generates graph diagrams where each Code Block is a node
     and a connection is created when a Code Block references another Code Block.
-When a folder is collapsed all its Code Blocks get hidden inside the folder and their connections start to point to the folder, acting as a black box.
+When a <strong>folder is collapsed</strong> all its Code Blocks get <strong>hidden inside the folder</strong> and their connections start to point to the folder, acting as a <strong>black box</strong>.
 It's simple to explain and beautiful to see.
-  headline: Graph of Code Blocks references
+  headline: Collapsable nodes
   media:
     image: ''
     alt_text: ''